binarynonsense/bn-blog/_posts/2013-07-04-micro-review-the-witcher-pc.md

 - game-reviews
 ---

-A little clunky and dated graphics-wise but still looks fine and the story and atmosphere make up for it.
-Some people don't like the combat system.
+A little clunky and dated graphics-wise but still looks nice and the story and atmosphere make up for it.
+Some people don't like the combat system but I thought it was fine.

 ![screenshot]({{ site.baseurl }}/images/posts/witcher_01.jpg)